 4 Things Football Can Teach You About Digital

 Our favorite season is upon us, football season.
 Our Sundays are once again filled with games, tailgating, wings and lots of laundry.
-Football teaches us a lot about life like teamwork and never giving up but it also teaches us about marketing.
+Football teaches us a lot about life like teamwork and never giving up but it also teaches us about digital advertising.

-Here are four things Football teaches about digital marketing
+Here are four things Football teaches about digital advertising:

 Make A Playbook